Gordon Gund: Cleveland Rockers

 The city of Cleveland was granted one of the original 8 franchises of the WNBA in October 1996.
 The Cleveland Rockers got their nickname from Cleveland's Rock and Roll Hall of Fame.
 In 1997, they started with such players like Isabelle Fijalkowski and former Harlem Globetrotters member Lynette Woodard, who had been the first female player in Globetrotter history.
 In October 2003, Gund announced that his Gund Arena Company would no longer operate the Rockers.
 The team folded after the 2003 season as the league was not able to find new ownership for the team.

 Gund Arena

 Gund Arena became a cornerstone of the redevelopment of Downtown Cleveland, which was also bolstered by Jacobs Field, the Rock and Roll Hall of Fame, and the new Cleveland Browns Stadium.
 Under Gund's ownership the Cavs also hosted the 1997 NBA All-Star Game.
-The Gunds would also operate one of the founding franchises of the WNBA, the Cleveland Rockers.
-They would also bring hockey to Gund Arena, in a revived version of the Cleveland Barons, who were the top minor-league affiliate of the Gunds' San Jose Sharks when the International Hockey League's Cleveland Lumberjacks folded.
+The Gund's would also operate one of the founding franchises of the WNBA, the Cleveland Rockers.
+They would also bring hockey to Gund Arena, in a revived version of the Cleveland Barons, who were the top minor-league affiliate of the Gund's San Jose Sharks when the International Hockey League's Cleveland Lumberjacks folded.